xheki007/flutter-accounting-demo/README.md

 # Flutter Accounting App Demo

-This is a simple personal finance app built with **Flutter**.
-It allows users to track their income and expenses in a clean and minimal interface.
+This is a simple Flutter app for tracking personal income and expenses.

-The goal of this project is to demonstrate how I structure a Flutter application, manage state, and handle basic logic such as calculating balances and listing transactions.
+I created this project as part of my portfolio to demonstrate how I build and structure real Flutter apps — clean UI, simple logic, and focused on the essentials.

+---

+## Why I built it

+The idea came from the need for a lightweight app that helps users keep track of their daily transactions without the complexity of full accounting tools.

+It's also a chance to show how I organize code, handle state, and plan for future backend integrations.

+---

 ## Features

-- Add income or expense entries
+- Add income and expense entries with description and amount
-- View running balance
+- View real-time balance
-- See a list of all transactions with date and value
+- See a list of past transactions
+- Color-coded entries (green for income, red for expenses)
-- Responsive layout and basic styling
+- Minimal and responsive interface

-## Built With

-- **Flutter** – UI framework
-- **Dart** – Programming language
-- **setState** – For basic state management
-- **Supabase (Planned)** – For user authentication and data storage

-## Motivation

-I built this app as a portfolio project to showcase my development skills for remote opportunities.
-It’s intentionally simple, with room to grow (e.g., Supabase integration, login system, charts, etc.)
+---

-## Future Improvements
+## In Development / Future Plans

-- Integrate Supabase for user auth and persistent storage
+- Supabase integration (authentication + cloud database)
-- Add visual charts (e.g., bar/pie graphs)
+- Graphs and visual statistics
-- Multi-user support
-- Export to CSV or PDF
+- Export data to PDF or Excel
+- Multi-user support and secure login

+---

+## Screenshots

+> App screenshots will be added soon.

+---

-## Author
+## About Me

 **Xhevdet Ferizi**
 📍 Kosovo
-📧 ferizixhevdet@gmail.com
+✉️ ferizixhevdet@gmail.com
 🔗 [GitHub – xheki007](https://github.com/xheki007)

 ---

 **Note:** This project is part of my application to remote development roles.
-Keyword: `ELECTRIFY`
+**Keyword: `ELECTRIFY`**